 Moving to an area in Rotterdam that requires an HVV permit?
-Here you can find more information about acquiring it
+Here is more information about acquiring it.

-It is possible that in some advertisements in Rotterdam, you see that after booking, you would need to apply for an HVV permit.
-It stands for huisvestingsvergunning and indicates that a tenant, in this case, you, needs permission to live in rental accommodation in areas such as:
+In some advertisements in Rotterdam, after booking, you need to apply for an HVV permit.
+HVV stands for huisvestingsvergunning and indicates that a tenant, in this case, you, needs permission to live in rental accommodation in areas such as:

 • Carnisse